gabrielkryss/personal-vulkan-engine/README.md

 # Personal Vulkan Engine Project

 Welcome to my personal Vulkan engine project!
 This repository is my playground for learning and experimenting with Vulkan and modern C++.
 My goal is to understand Vulkan concepts and build a simple graphics engine from scratch, which will gradually evolve into a basic game engine.
-This is a long-term, evolving project where I experiment with and test new game technologies and techniques.
-While you shouldn't expect everything to be polished, I aim to write maintainable C++ code as best that I can, and have time for it in my busy schedule.
+This is a long-term, slow, evolving project where I experiment with and test new game technologies and techniques as my busy schedule allows for.
+While you shouldn't expect everything to be polished, I aim to write maintainable C++ code as best that I can.

 ## Table of Contents